On Saito's normal crossing condition: Complex analytic spaces

+In case of smooth irreducible components our results from \S\ref{40} apply to a transversal curve singularity.

-\begin{thm} Let $X$ be a reduced complex analytic singularity which is free and Gorenstein in codimension one.
-Then $X$ satisfies Saito's normal crossing condition (see Definition~\ref{98}) if and only if $X$ is a normal crossing divisor in codimension one. \end{thm}
+\begin{prp} Let $X$ be a reduced equidimensional complex analytic singularity with smooth local irreducible components in codimension one.
+If $X$ satisfies SNCC then it must be a normal crossing divisor in codimension one. \end{prp}